Chandeleur Islands: History

 The islands were formed over 2,000 years ago as the rim of the St. Bernard Lobe of the Mississippi River delta.

 The islands were named when the explorer Pierre Le Moyne d'Iberville was sailing in search of the mouth of the Mississippi River along the Gulf Coast.
 He christened the islands on the eve of Fête de la Chandeleur—also known as Candlemas, a Christian feast day—on February 1, 1700.

 The Breton National Wildlife Refuge was established in 1904 and includes all of the Chandeleur Islands in the Gulf of Mexico.
 The refuge is the second-oldest in the National Wildlife Refuge System.

 Prior to destruction by a hurricane in 1915 there was a fishing settlement on the islands, and even earlier there had been farming on the islands.
 The Chandeleur Island Light, built in 1895, stood as a landmark and recognizable location for mariners at sea and pilots flying over the Gulf of Mexico.
 The islands were constantly eroded and changed by wave action, and most dramatically after the storm surges following hurricanes.

-The islands have been generally shrinking and migrating landward since the late 19th century.
+The islands have been shrinking and migrating landward since the late 19th century.
 A survey in the 1980s estimated that they would be in existence for about three more centuries.
 Before 1996, the seaward front of the islands lost about 20–30 feet of land each year, mostly replaced at the rear.
 From 1996 to 2004, the loss rate grew to about 300 ft per year.
-In 1998, Hurricane Georges destroyed the islands and left the lighthouse in the middle of the ocean, and the barrier islands only just recovered when Hurricane Katrina struck on August 29, 2005.
+In 1998, Hurricane Georges destroyed the islands and left the lighthouse in the middle of the ocean, and the barrier islands had only just recovered when Hurricane Katrina struck on August 29, 2005.